aquasecurity/defsec/avd_docs/google/sql/AVD-GCP-0014/docs.md

-### Temporary file logging should be enabled for all temporary files.

 Temporary files are not logged by default.
 To log all temporary files, a value of `0` should set in the `log_temp_files` flag - as all files greater in size than the number of bytes set in this flag will be logged.

 ### Impact